Welcome to Year 3!

 In RE, we will be thinking about what we can learn from the stories of Jesus to make our world a better place to live in.
 We will also be reflecting on what we can do for this as we move towards that most special time of the Christian calendar, Easter.

 This term we will focus on settling into the Junior Department and reinforcing learning from KS1.
-During the first half term, we will be exploring God's world and all His wonderful gifts that we can be thankful for, especially in the natural environment.
-Our science topics will include finding out more about our bodies with skeletons and muscles, before discovering more about materials and especially rocks, which will lead us to our theme of pre-history later in the term.
+During the first half term, our science topics will include finding out more about our bodies with skeletons and muscles, before discovering more about materials and especially rocks.
+This will lead us to our theme of pre-history later in the term.
+During our pre-history topic, we will be taking part in an archaeological dig at Bring Yer Wellies!
 In RE, we will be finding out how people are called to do something by God and exploring how Christmas relates to God's presence on Earth.